PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Scammer is interested in any kind of currency in a cash, money in an bank account, a loan, any other type of valuables and is not different from regular person who is a criminal thief.
 Accordingly some persons could go to get employed with aim to scam weakest and vulnerable people & to use their privileges against others & use availability of information that they could get at any time.
 Scammer could destroy reputation of an organisation & would make damage to it's trust & reliability.
-Organisation that does not care about their own reputation & image, by having scammers between themselve link it to an corrupted organisation.
+Organisation that does not care about their own reputation and image & by having scammers between themselve link it to an corrupted organisation.
 More about corruption prevention at [stt.lt](https://www.stt.lt/korupcijos-prevencija/apie-korupcijos-prevencija/7742).
 ```

 ```